JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Cathedral by looking at it, as to move Me.
 There was one merit about him (due no doubt to his worldly training) which I have no wish to deny.
 He was quick at seeing things.
-I appeared to produce almost the same impression on him which I had produced on the cabman.
-HE too uttered a profane expression, and withdrew in a violent hurry, and left me mistress of the field.
+I appeared to produce almost the same impression on him which I had produced on the cabman. _He_ too uttered a profane expression, and withdrew in a violent hurry, and left me mistress of the field.